vmware-tanzu/application-accelerator-samples/spring-ai-chat/README.md

 a PostgresSQL database instance before deploying the application.

 #### VMware Postgres Operator

+> NOTE: This step would typically be performed by a platform or service operator.

 You can use the VMware Postgres Operator with this app, just follow the the installation instructions from the [VMware Postgres Operator documentation](https://docs.vmware.com/en/VMware-SQL-with-Postgres-for-Kubernetes/2.3/vmware-postgres-k8s/GUID-install-operator.html).